KeithBradley/Codeigniter-Form_builder/README.md

 # Codeigniter-Form_builder
 Very simple library for building bootstrap 4 forms in Codeigniter.

-The library only includes text, password and dropdown fields currently.
-They can easily be added though by editing the library.
+The library only includes text, password, checkbox, checkboxes and dropdown fields currently.
+Others can easily be added though by editing the library.

 ## Install